Here are some interesting Eswatini facts which were chosen and researched by kids especially for kids.

 Eswatini is the second smallest country in continental Africa.
 Only The Gambia and some African islands are smaller.

-Eswatini is landlocked between two countries: Mozambique and South Africa which surrounds the country to north, west and south.
+Eswatini is a landlocked country and does not have any border with an ocean.
+The two countries that enclose Eswatini are Mozambique to the East and South Africa which surrounds the country to North, West and South.
 The country has two capital cities, Lobamba and Mbabane, but the official capital city is Mbabane.
 Both cities are located in the country's northwest.

 Eswatini is slightly smaller than the state of New Jersey/ USA or slightly smaller than Kuwait.